A lot of people start blogs for the wrong reasons.

 It takes more effort, sure.
 And if writing that article is really holding you back from creating any content, then I say screw it and do whatever you like.
 It’s better to be publishing, period!

-But taking that extra hour is well worth your time.
+But if you can, taking that extra hour is well worth your time.

 The cons of blogging for your business